 Moreover, the facility has seven extraction rooms in a new processing center that are capable of processing 35,000 kilograms (77,162 pounds) of biomass annually.
 The processing center is designed for full EU GMP compliance and certification.
 (Source: “An Unmatched Platform For The International Cannabis Opportunity,” Village Farms International Inc, last accessed October 1, 2020.)

 Of course, since Canada legalized recreational pot for adult use in October 2018, quite a few companies have entered this new industry, so there is certainly competition.

 And even though there are more well-known players in the Canadian cannabis industry, Pure Sunfarms managed to capture a meaningful portion of the market.
-For instance, Pure Sunfarms is the top selling brand of dried flower products with the Ontario Cannabis Store, which is the provincial wholesaler and only online retailer of cannabis in Ontario—Canada’s most populous province.
+For instance, Pure Sunfarms is the top-selling brand of dried flower products at the Ontario Cannabis Store, which is the provincial wholesaler and only online retailer of cannabis in Ontario—Canada’s most populous province.

 Another thing that makes Pure Sunfarms special is its ability to generate recurring profits.

 You see, the legal cannabis industry is still at an early stage.
 And, as is the case with many nascent industries, it’s not uncommon to see cannabis producers experience losses quarter after quarter.
 Pure Sunfarms, on the other hand, is one of the very few profitable Canadian licensed cannabis producers.